svenklingel/spatial-visualization-app/README.md

     ```
     pip install -r requirements.txt
     ```
-- Ensure your data is a GeoJSON file with WGS84 coordinates (EPSG:4326)
+- Ensure your data is a GeoJSON file
 - Run the app using the following command:
     ```
     streamlit run visualization_app.py